code-ninja/in-60-seconds/PITCHME.md

 @snap[midpoint covered span-150]
 @ul
-- Everyone makes mistakes, but not all the time
+- Everyone makes mistakes,<br>but not all the time
 - Honesty is important
 - Interaction matters
 - Giving feedback helps